light-bull/lightbull/API.md

     {"topic":"identify","payload":{"token":"$jwt"}}

 From there on, the client will receive updates.
+The returned connection ID should be included in all future HTTP API requests in the `X-Lightbull-Connection-Id` header.

 ## Update parameters